Randy Jackson (Jacksons singer)

-Steven Randall Jackson (born October 29, 1961) is an American musician, singer, songwriter, and dancer.
-He is the ninth child in the Jackson family.
+Steven Randall Jackson (born October 29, 1961) is an American singer and songwriter.
+He is the ninth child and youngest son in the Jackson family.
 Randy is the youngest Jackson brother and the second-youngest Jackson sibling before his sister Janet.
 Randy is a former member of his family band the Jacksons, which he joined after his brother Jermaine left the group (then named the Jackson 5).
-He was nominated for a Grammy Award for his work on the 1980 studio album Triumph.
+He was nominated for the Grammy Award for Best R&B Performance by a Duo or Group with Vocal for his work on the 1980 studio album Triumph at the 23rd Annual Grammy Awards.